-- Overall “well-to-wheel” efficiency is greater for electrified transport than for internal combustion engines – in general, less energy is used to power transport with electricity than oil.
-This reduces emissions and temperature.
+Efficiency.
+Overall efficiency is greater for electrified transport than for internal combustion engines–in general, less fuel is used to power transport with electricity than oil.

-- Improved air quality at the source increases healthcare savings and worker productivity.
+- Improved air quality from fewer internal combustion engines increases healthcare savings and worker productivity.

 - Jobs are created in the manufacturing and sales of electric batteries and engines.

 - Although costs are coming down, electric vehicles may not be affordable or available to everyone.

 - Mining of lithium and copper, two necessary ingredients for the batteries used in electric vehicles, can be damaging to precious ecosystems and threaten the well-being of communities near mining sites.1

 - Electric charging station locations may not be accessible or the electric battery range may be insufficient for some situations.

 The main Transport Electrification slider adds a subsidy for new road and rail electric transport (cars, trucks, buses, and trains to be powered by electricity rather than fuels) and ensures that enough charging infrastructure is built for it.

 |Electric transport subsidy and charging infrastructure*

 |10% to 25%